In this article:

 Best Travel Rewards Cards

-- Capital One Venture Rewards Credit Card: For those with more modest budgets, the Capital One Venture Rewards Credit Card earns a solid 2 miles per dollar on all purchases with no limits, and has an annual fee of just $95.
+- Capital One Venture Rewards Credit Card: For those with more modest budgets, the Capital One Venture Rewards Credit Card earns a solid 2 miles per dollar on all purchases, 5 miles per dollar spent on hotels and rental cars booked through Capital One Travel, and when you book on Turo, the world's largest car sharing marketplace, through May 16, 2023.
+The Capital One Venture Rewards Credit Card has an annual fee of just $95.
 Cardholders can redeem those miles at a rate of 1 cent each for travel booked through Capital One Travel, or redeemed as a statement credit toward eligible travel purchases made with the card within 90 days of purchase.
 Capital One miles also transfer to 16 airlines and three hotel partner programs.
 They also get a credit of up to $100 once every four years toward an application for either TSA Precheck or Global Entry when using their card to apply.

 Either of these is a great option with tons of flexibility when it comes to redeeming rewards.